 With the power in your own hands, you’ll find it considerably easier to stay on top of your health and weight at all times.

-Hopefully these six handy tips will see you go a long way to ensuring you stay in good shape, even after a long excursion overseas.
+But with these six handy tips will see you go a long way to ensuring you stay in good shape, even after a long excursion overseas.
 Try to employ them the next time you’re away on holiday.
-Read more travel advice or find inspiration for your next destination from my travel stories on the ARoamerTherapy travel blog today.